HarkjinDev/Security/Reverse/HackMe/Level13/readme.md

 The hint seems like BOF.
 I will debug the attackme at the first to get information.

-the attackme has only execute permission in this level, so I need to copy that first for debug.
+The attackme has only execute permission in this level, so I need to copy that first for debug.

 ```
 [level13@ftz level13]$ cp attackme tmp/